 The 1938 tube stock, seen at Whitechapel, was used on the East London Line for a short period from 1973.
 Source: Twitter

 British Rail is travelling!
 Curled up British Rail sandwiches no doubt on offer too!
 1938 ‘Inter City’ branded tube stock at New Cross in 1975.
-Source: Twitter
+Source: Twitter (Note: The account no longer exists thus an archived image has been used here.)

 D Stock on the ELL at Whitechapel 1985.
 Source: Twitter